-- 1. Road Layer polyline - 2.
+- 1. Road Network feature dataset - 2.
 Point Features (Fast Food Restaurants layer) for finding the nearest distance to - 3.
 Point Features (Participants layer) for finding the nearest distance from - 4.
-Network Analyst Extension for ArcGIS 9.1 or ArcGIS 9.2 - I. Query and extract data for Fast Food Restaurants from Dun and Bradstreet data, according to names specified in the master list, if the restaurant layer is not already prepared - 1.
-Start ArcMap
+Network Analyst Extension for ArcGIS 9.2 - I. Query and extract data for Fast Food Restaurants from Dun and Bradstreet data, according to names specified in the master list, if the restaurant layer is not already prepared - 1.
+Start ArcMap - 2.
+Click the Add Data button \checkmark on the Standard Toolbar.

-- 2. Click the Add Data button on the Standard Toolbar. - a.
-Navigate to the Dun & Bradstreet data - b.
-Click on the Dun & Bradstreet dataset and click Add to add the dataset to the Map - 3.
-Right Click the Dun & Bradstreet data and Click Open Attribute Table - a.
-Click on Options - b.
-Click Select by Attributes - i.
-Select Create a new selection as Method - ii.
-Click on "Company" in the Attributes list and click on Unique values (since this can take substantial time, instead of this consider typing the codes as mentioned below) - iii.
-Click "=" operator - iv.
-Click or Type A&W (the name of first fast food restaurant) - v.
-Click "OR" operator - vi.
-Repeat steps ii to v adding all the names of fast food restaurants - vii.
-The SELECT FROM Dun & Bradstreet WHERE: should: look like the expression below, NOTE that this is just a sample expression
+- a.
+Navigate to the Dun & Bradstreet data

+- b.
+Click on the Dun & Bradstreet dataset and click Add to add the dataset to the Map

+- 3. Right Click the Dun & Bradstreet data and Click Open Attribute Table

+- a.
+Click on Options

+- b.
+Click Select by Attributes

+- i.
+Select Create a new selection as Method

+- ii.
+Click on "PrimaryNai" in the Attributes list and click on Unique values (since this can take substantial time, instead of this consider typing the codes as mentioned below)

+- iii.
+Click "=" operator

+- iv.
+Click or Type 722211 (Limited-service restaurants)

+- v.
+Click "OR" operator

+- vi.
+Click on "PrimaryNai" again.

+- vii.
+Click "=" operator

+- viii.
+Click or Type 722213 (Snack & Nonalcoholic Beverage Bars)

+- ix.
+Click Apply

+- c.
+Right Click the Dun & Bradstreet data and Click Data and then Export data

+- i.
+Choose Selected Features for Export

+- ii.
+Choose this layer's source data for Use the same coordinate system as:

+- iii.
+Navigate to appropriate folder and give the output file an appropriate name for Output shapefile or feature class

+- iv.
+Click OK

+- v.
+Click Yes to add the data to current data frame

+- II.
+Calculate the Network and Straight line Distance to Nearest Fast Food Restaurant

+- A. Network Distance

+- 1. Start ArcMap

+- 2. On the Main Menu click Tools and Click on Extensions.

+- a.
+Check Network Analyst Extension.

+- b.
+Click Close